-- (a) The Company entered into a consulting contract with Mr. Kam Shah, the Chief Financial Officer on April 1, 2005 for a five-year term.
-This term was extended by another five years to March 31, 2015 by the audit committee on April 1, 2010.
-Mr Shah's monthly fee is \$15,000 plus taxes.
-Further, the contract provides for a lump sum compensation of US\$250,000 for early termination of the contract without cause.
-The contract also provides for entitlement to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time.
-For the year ending December 31, 2014, Mr. Shah accepted one million common shares in lieu of his compensation for that year (Note 6(c)). - (b) PPL has signed a contract with an independent contract research and manufacturing organization to manufacture certain proprietary peptides for a total costs currently estimated at between \$ 169,000 and \$272,000 of which \$ 107,711 has already been incurred and paid for as at March 31, 2014. - (c) Under the terms of the License Agreement dated January 25, 2013, PPL is required to reimburse to the Licensor, Trojan Technologies Limited, 50% of all maintenance costs of the US Patent # 7,968,512 and to pay royalties of 3% on Net Receipts from sales of the Licensed Product and 5% on Net Receipts from third parties in respect of development or other exploitation of Licensed Intellectual Property and/or Licensed Products up to a maximum of \$ 30 million.
-Total amount that may be payable in future under the terms of the Agreement cannot be reasonably estimated at this time. - (d) PPL has signed consulting contracts with its Chief Executive Officer and Chief Scientific Officer expiring in or around March 2015 and carrying a total monthly commitment of \$21,250.Early termination without cause would require a lump sum compensation of \$75,000 to be paid to the two consultants. - (e) Under a Securities Purchase Agreement signed on January 6, 2014 with Biohaven, the Company agreed to pay \$ 3.5 million for 54% equity in Biohaven of which \$ 1,750,000 was paid on January 6, 2014.
-Of the balance, \$ 750,000 will be payable on August 1, 2014, \$ 500,000 will be payable on December 3, 2014 and the balance \$ 500,000 will be payable on February 4, 2014.
-Failure to pay will result in the Company forfeiting its equity in Biohaven proportionate to the unpaid amount. - (f) Biohaven has signed a Master Service Agreement on January 31, 2014, as subsequently amended in April 2014, with Biohaven Pharmaceuticals Inc, a private Delaware incorporated research and development company ("BPI").
+- (a) Under the terms of the License Agreement dated January 25, 2013, PPL is required to reimburse to the Licensor, Trojan Technologies Limited, 50% of all maintenance costs of the US Patent # 7,968,512 and to pay royalties of 3% on Net Receipts from sales of the Licensed Product and 5% on Net Receipts from third parties in respect of development or other exploitation of Licensed Intellectual Property and/or Licensed Products up to a maximum of \$ 30 million.
+Total amount that may be payable in future under the terms of the Agreement cannot be reasonably estimated at this time. - (b) PPL has extended consulting contracts with its Chief Executive Officer and Chief Scientific Officer expiring in or around March 2017 and carrying a total monthly commitment of \$22,683.
+Early termination without cause would require a lump sum compensation of \$75,000 to be paid to the two consultants. - (c) Biohaven has signed a Master Service Agreement on January 31, 2014, as subsequently amended in April 2014, with Biohaven Pharmaceuticals Inc., a private Delaware incorporated research and development company ("BPI").
 BPI is owned by non-controlling shareholders of Biohaven and is engaged by Biohaven to conduct, on behalf of Biohaven, research and development services relating to identification and development of clinical stage neuroscience compounds targeting the glutamatergic system.
 The agreement expires on December 31, 2018 and will automatically renew on a year to year basis.
 Either party can terminate the agreement upon ninety days prior notice.
-Agreed fee for the period up to June 30, 2015 is \$ 3 million payable in quarterly instalment commencing from March 1, 2014. - (g) On March 3, 2014, Biohaven signed a contract with an independent contract research and manufacturing organization to investigate technical feasibility of developing a new formulation for Bio haven using nanosuspension and emulsion formulation approaches.
-The contract is approximately for fifty five weeks involving several agreed milestones for a total price of approximately \$ 345,000. - (h) Under the terms of the License Agreement dated September 16, 2013 signed with Yale University, Biohaven is required to pay to the Licensor a milestone royalty of \$ 2 million within six months of receiving approval of an NDA (New Drug Application) and pay earned royalty at 3% on worldwide annual net sales of the licensed products, subject to minimum royalty payment of \$ 300,000 in the year one, \$ 600,000 in year two, \$ 750,000 in year three and \$ 1 million from year four onwards subject to reduction ranging from 33% to 95% depending on sales of generic exceeding an agreed market share on a country by country basis and further reduction by 50% is licensee is required to pay third party royalties.
+Agreed fee for the period up to June 30, 2015 is \$ 3 million payable in quarterly instalment commencing from March 1, 2014. - (d) On March 3, 2014, Biohaven signed a contract with an independent manufacturing organization to investigate technical feasibility of developing a new formulation for Biohaven using nanosuspension and emulsion formulation approaches.
+The contract is approximately for fifty five weeks involving several agreed milestones for a total price of approximately \$ 345,000, which is payable by BPI as agent out of the fees payable to BVI as detailed in note 10(c) above. - (e) Under the terms of the License Agreement dated September 16, 2013 signed with Yale University, Biohaven is required to pay to the Licensor a milestone royalty of \$ 2 million within six months of receiving approval of an NDA (New Drug Application) and pay earned royalty at 3% on worldwide annual net sales of the licensed products, subject to minimum royalty payment of \$ 300,000 in the year one, \$ 600,000 in year two, \$ 750,000 in year three and \$ 1 million from year four onwards subject to reduction ranging from 33% to 95% depending on sales of generic exceeding an agreed market share on a country by country basis and further reduction by 50% is licensee is required to pay third party royalties.
 Total amount that may be payable in future under the terms of the Agreement cannot be reasonably estimated at this time.
-Licensor also has right to purchase in cash up to 10% of any securities offered in future financing.
+The Licensor also has a right to purchase in cash up to 10% of any securities offered in future financing.